 She is President of the National Institute of Oceanography and Experimental Geophysics (from 2011) a research institution of the Italian Ministry of Education, University and Research.
-She has been (2004-2012) President of the Cluster in Biomedicine (CBM), a public-private institution that manages the Technology District in Molecular Biomedicine and President (2002-2006) of the AREA Science Park of Trieste, the leading Science and Technology Park in Italy.
+She was (2004-2012) President of the Cluster in Biomedicine (CBM), a public-private institution that manages the Technology District in Molecular Biomedicine and President (2002-2006) of the AREA Science Park of Trieste, the leading Science and Technology Park in Italy.
 She had and still has several collaborations within the European Commission (Member of the Strategic Forum for International S&T Cooperation, member of ERAB - European Research Area Board).

-Main sectors of interest: research and innovation policy, international cooperation, training, international mobility, science diplomacy and public private partnerships.
+Main sectors of interest: research and innovation policy, international cooperation, training, international mobility, science diplomacy and public private-partnerships.
 Commander, Order of Merit of the Italian Republic.

 JAN VAN DEN BIESEN

 former Vice President Public R&D Programs of Philips Research

 Educated as a physicist at Leiden University, Jan van den Biesen joint Philips in 1983 to work on semiconductor research.
 Three years later, he was seconded for one year to Hitachi’s Central Research Laboratory in Tokyo.